Well, if

-there are some places on the Earth which may be called a Paradise, then
+there are some places on the Earth which may be called Paradise, then

 Bermuda